Health Security Commission Act

 (B) NATURE OF THE STUDY—The study shall include:

-- An assessment of the current and potential effects of health care coverage loss on the citizens, public health, and economy of the state with the repeal of the ACA.
+- An assessment of the current healthcare marketplace, the likely future of that marketplace, and potential effects of health care coverage loss on the citizens, public health, and economy of the state.

-- An estimate of the costs to the state and its citizens of adverse effects associated with the repeal of the ACA and healthcare coverage losses.
+- An estimate of the costs to the state and its citizens of adverse effects associated with the destruction or substantial weakening of the ACA, and resulting healthcare coverage losses.

-- Recommendations for laws and regulations that may be warranted to minimize the adverse impacts in the case of the repeal of the ACA and that assist citizens in obtaining and maintaining affordable health care moving forward.
+- Recommendations for laws and regulations that assist citizens in obtaining and maintaining affordable health care.

 (C) REPORT—The commission shall report the results of this study, including any legislative proposals, on or before January 1, 20XX.